kamrandb/module8-streamlit-dashboard-enhanced/README.md

 ---

 ## Authors
-Developed as part of the 2024 AHI 507 coursework.
+Developed as part of the 2024 HHA 507 coursework.
 Dr. Hants Williams, created original streamlit application.
-Kamran Butt, modified and enhanced streamlit application code as part of course assignment.
+Kamran Butt, modified and enhanced streamlit application code as part of the course's assignment.